csce585-mlsystems/DermaLite/README.md

 ## Future Ideas
 - A pipeline that transforms and augments input images into a format that enables more accurate classification by the model.

+- Rather than just sticking with one CNN (MobileNet), we can also experiment with EfficientNet and quantize the models made from that.
+This way, our experiment and project are more robust and insightful, rather than just analyzing the metrics after quantization and being able to deploy them on mobile.